Introduction & Summary of Policy

 - All those who may act as first aiders at events

 - All those likely to act in an official capacity during an event more than once in any twelve month period

 - All those who may be advertised, recommended or utilised by the BLDSA’s officials as canoe/rowing boat escorts

-- Any other persons as identified by the Child & Vulnerable Adults Protection Officer or Committee from time to time
+- Any other persons as identified by the Safeguarding Officer or Committee from time to time

 In cases where such people may be provided by another organisation (e.g. local canoe club, voluntary aid society and so on), internal vetting by the BLDSA shall not be required if the organisations are able to satisfy the relevant swim secretary that they have a vulnerable persons protection policy in place and the members supplied have been duly cleared.
 If the supplying organisation is unable to so satisfy the swim secretary, clearance by the BLDSA may be required.
 This will not be necessarily required if the contact is likely to be brief and non-intimate in nature, however swim secretaries should use their discretion in making such a decision.
 Swim secretaries are advised to consider these factors well in advance of their event, and to seek the advice of the child & vulnerable adult protection committee if required.

 Where swimmers (or their parents) make a private arrangement with a friend or family member to provide a canoe escort (or other 1:1 contact), vetting shall not be automatically necessary, although it may be required, at the discretion of the swimmer/parents or the swim secretary.
 If not submitted to a clearance process, responsibility for the actions of such a person lie solely with the responsible adult who requested their services, and the BLDSA accepts no responsibility for any protection issues that may ensue.
 As a minimum standard, the swim secretary should be responsible for collecting the name, address and date of birth of all such persons, and storing these details so that a record is maintained in case of any future allegation.